 Three bottlenose dolphins were purchased from Taiji in 2005.

 In 2011, after less than a year at Nagoya, an orca named Nami died.
 She was transferred from Taiji Whale Museum where she had spent the last 24 years.
 It was found that she had swallowed 491 stones, weighing 179.5 pounds during her time in Taiji, causing her death.

-In June of 2011 a Pacific White Sided Dolphin was purchased from Taiji while pregnant in 2008.
+A Pacific white-sided Dolphin was purchased from Taiji while pregnant in 2008.
 She died during training, landing on cement.

 In December of 2011, orcas Stella and Bingo (both wild captures from Iceland) were transferred on a breeding loan from Kamogawa SeaWorld.
 Stella was forced to leave behind three offspring in the transfer.
 Her and Bingo calved a female in 2012 named Lin at Nagoya but she was later transferred to Kamogawa.

 In 2012, Taiji Whale Museum decided to dig up Nami's remains to put on display.